 Tomato paste: Sweetness, color, and binder.
 That's the role of tomato paste (tomato puree) here.
 Use 3 heaping tablespoons of your favorite tomato paste.

-Cilantro: Cilantro (coriander) adds peppery flavor.
+Cilantro: Cilantro (coriander) adds a peppery flavor.
 I know it isn't for everyone, so leave it out if you don't like it.
-I've not tried parsley as a substitute, but flat-leaf (Italian) parsley might be worth trying.
+Parsley is a good substitute.

 Maple syrup: Balance the taste with something sweet.
-Maple syrup is my preference here, but you can also use coconut or date sugar.
-Date paste is a great option.
+I prefer Maple syrup for this recipe.
+You can also use coconut or date sugar.
+Commercial or easy homemade date paste is a great option.

 Oregano: Traditional barbacoa flavor here.
 Use regular oregano or, if you are fortunate, Mexican oregano.
 Either works.